joshacross/professional-readme-generator/README copy.md

-# professional-readme-generator
+# portfolio-generator

 ## Description
-Want to spend more time working on your projects?
-Look no further.

-The Professional README.md Generator is a dedicated Node.js application that prompts user in the commandline information about their application's repository, including title of the project, deescription, table of contents, installation, usage, license, contibutions, tests, and questions.
+A dedicated Node.js application that prompts user in the commandline information about their professional career including their github profile username, and automatically generates a fully styled portfolio webpage without having to create any HTML or CSS.

-Once a user fills out these prompts, they are taken to the corresponding section the README.

 ## Languages
 * HTML